 For the high-precision requirements for determining the position of the vehicle, we always use a high-end IMU (inertial measurement unit) combined with GPS and DGPS.
 A specially developed interface enables the vehicle model used to be replaced by the real vehicle.

-If a groundbreaking solution for efficiently testing advanced driver assistance systems and autonomous driving functions is already available, what are you waiting for?
+If a groundbreaking solution for efficiently testing autonomous vehicles functions and ADAS is already available, what are you waiting for?

 Five reasons why you will be impressed by vehicle-in-the-loop technology: